 How to fix it: Create a communication plan that lives outside your IT systems.
 Print a one-page “emergency contact card” with personal cell phone numbers for all key staff, your IT provider’s emergency line, your insurance company’s claims number, and your legal counsel.
 Give a copy to every manager.
 Designate a specific person responsible for client communication and another for employee updates.
 Establish a backup communication channel — a group text thread or a free messaging app like Signal — that works even when your entire network is down.

-4. Recovery Time Objectives That Match Business Reality
+4. Recovery Objectives That Match Business Reality

-A Recovery Time Objective (RTO) is the maximum amount of time your business can survive without a particular system before suffering serious financial or operational damage.
-Most DR plans either don’t define RTOs at all, or they list generic numbers that have no connection to how the business actually operates.
+Most DR plans either don’t define these at all, or they list generic numbers with no connection to how the business actually operates.

 How to fix it: Sit down with your department heads and map out every critical system — email, line-of-business applications, phone system, file storage, accounting software.
-For each one, ask: “How long can we function without this before it costs us real money or puts us at legal risk?”
-Write that number down.
-Then compare it to how long your current backup and recovery solution actually takes to restore that system.
-If there’s a gap, you need a faster recovery solution — not a thicker binder.
+For each one, ask two questions: “How quickly do we need this back before it costs us real money or puts us at legal risk?” and “How much of this data could we afford to lose and re-enter — an hour’s worth, a day’s?”
+Those two answers are your RTO and your RPO.
+Then compare them to how long your current solution actually takes to restore that system, and how often it actually takes a copy.
+If there’s a gap, you need a faster recovery solution or more frequent backups — not a thicker binder.

 5. Documentation of Critical Systems — The Knowledge That Walks Out the Door